Annette Byrne: Research and career

 Byrne left San Francisco for New York in 2003, where she joined Angion Biomedica.
 Here she worked on therapeutic strategies that made use of angiogenesis pathways.
 She returned to Ireland in 2005, when she was appointed Senior Scientist at the University College Dublin.
 At the Conway Institute Byrne worked to establish the Tumour Xenograft Facility and translational Pre-clinical Imaging Centre.

 In 2008 Byrne moved to the Royal College of Surgeons in Ireland.
 In 2011 she founded the Framework Programmes for Research and Technological Development (FP7) funded project Angiopredict.
 Angiopredict looked to offer personalised medicine for people with metastatic colorectal cancer.
 Colorectal cancer is the third most common cancer in Europe.
 The project looked to identify the biomarkers that could predict a patient's response to bevacizumab, a drug used to treat colorectal cancer patients who do not respond to anti-EGFR therapies.
 Bevacizumab (also known as Avastin) is delivered in combination with chemotherapy, but is not always effective and can result in side effects.
 Once the biomarkers were identified, she created a series of diagnostic tests that could predict how patients would respond to bevacizumab.

 Byrne launched the COLUSSUS programme in 2018, a Horizon 2020 project that looked at microsatellite stable (MSS) RAS mutant metastatic colorectal cancer (MSS RAS mt mCRC).
 COLOSSUS uses multiomics to identify new subtypes of MSS RAS mt mCRC and to develop personalised treatment protocols.
 She simultaneously leads the Marie Skłodowska-Curie Actions (MSCA) GLIOblastoma TRAINing (GLIO TRAIN) Innovative Training Network, which trains scientists in brain tumour research, cancer systems medicine and multi-omics.
 Glioblastoma is the most aggressive and lethal of all brain tumours, with 85% of patients dying within two years of diagnosis.
 In 2020 she launched the Science Foundation Ireland National Preclinical Imaging Centre that developed new diagnostic tools and medical therapies for cancer, neurology and psychiatry.

+In 2024, she was made a member of the Royal Irish Academy.